iankorf/apple/README.md

 Personal projects

-+ ALIFE - Conway's game of LIFE in 100% pure Applesoft
++ TLIFE - Conway's game of LIFE in 100% pure Applesoft with TEXT output
-+ BLIFE - experimental version mixing machine language
++ GLIFE - graphical version of the above

 Stuff from elsewhere